dominikwalk/numpy_func_cache/README.md

 cache.clear_cache(remove_dir=True)
 ```

-## Important Note on Cache Size
-The `NumpyFuncCache` class does not currently manage or limit the size of the cache.
-Depending on the size of the NumPy arrays being cached, the cache directory can potentially grow very large.
-Users are advised to monitor the size of the cache directory and take appropriate actions, such as manually clearing the cache or implementing additional mechanisms to manage cache size.

 ## How It Works
 The class uses a file-based approach to caching.
 When a function is called, the class checks if the result for the given input parameters already exists in the cache directory.
 If it does, the result is loaded from the file; otherwise, the function is computed, and the result is saved to a new file in the cache.